 3. Always have a backup

-This might as well be number one on the list.
-One of the most important pieces of advice regarding getting your files organized is making sure not to lose them.
+This ought to be number one on the list.
+One of the most important things you can do when it comes to getting your files organized is making sure you don’t lose them.
 Have a backup, at all times.
-I personally use cloud storage which is always synchronized with my computer.

 There are several cloud storage providers that you could use to organize your client files.
 Some of the most used among small businesses are: